Spikeinjapan/QSWAP-SC-ALLOCATION-RESTRUCTURE/README.md

 VJGRUFWJCUSNHCQJRWRRYXAUEJFCVHYPXWKTDLYKUACPVVYBGOLVCJSFRONJ

 (This address was tested with deposit and withdrawal done by SpikeinJapan (Discord).
-This will become a multisig account after Comps allowance of changes.)
+This will become a multisig account if Comps allowance of changes.)

 ——-